DCkQ6/reproduce-haproxy-websocket-issue/README.md

 # reproduce-haproxy-websocket-issue

-This repository provides easy way to reproduce issue on haproxy 2.4.3 with not working websockets when bacend has enabled communication over http/2.
+This repository provides an easy way to reproduce issue on haproxy 2.4.3 with not working websockets when the backend has enabled communication over http/2.

 ## Prerequisites